Go back

 Key Takeaways

-• Skill Studio AI example Skill Studio AI automates SOP-to-video conversion with 21 CFR Part 11 compliance baked into the platform.
+Skill Studio AI example Skill Studio AI automates SOP-to-video conversion today; 21 CFR Part 11 controls such as e-signatures and immutable audit trails are on the roadmap and not yet shipped.

 Pharma training teams are under pressure to keep procedures current, demonstrate compliance, and train a dispersed workforce without building a media studio.
 This article explains how to automate SOP-to-video creation in a way that satisfies 21 CFR Part 11 while sharply reducing production overhead.